Graph Neural Networks Powered by Encoder Embedding for Improved Node Learning: Classification Evaluation

 \subsection{Real data}

 For experiments on real-world datasets, we performed 100 independent runs for each data split to ensure statistical robustness.
 All publicly available datasets were included in our evaluation, with the exception of the Email dataset, which was excluded due to several classes containing fewer than three samples, violating our minimum class size requirement.
-Results for the 5\% and 50\% training/validation set proportions are presented in Table~\ref{tab:classification realdata 5} and Table~\ref{tab:classification realdata 50}, respectively.
+Results for the 5\% and 50\% training/validation set proportions are presented in Table~\ref{tab:classification realdata 5 and 50}.
 Additional results for the 10\% and 20\% settings are provided in Appendix.

 Both GG and GEE serve as strong baselines, and in most cases outperform the vanilla GNN.
-However, neither consistently dominates the other across all datasets.
+Neither consistently dominates the other across all datasets.
 By contrast, the GG-C version, which fuses the embeddings from both GG and GEE, successfully captures complementary information from both global and local representations.
 As a result, it achieves superior performance across a diverse set of graph data.
 In nearly every case, GG-C either ranks as the top performer or closely follows the best-performing method in terms of classification accuracy.
+Finally, an expanded set of evaluations is provided in appendix, including a comparison against the recent CutSSL~\cite{holtz2024continuous} baseline and an analysis of our models' performance with increased layer depth.